Get instant quote

 To minimize cost:

-• Remove all text and lettering from CNC machined parts.
+• Remove text and lettering from CNC machined parts.

-• If text is required, choose engraved rather than embossed lettering.
+• If text is required, use engraving rather than embossing.

-• Use a minimum size 20 sans serif font, such as Arial or Verdana.
+• Use a sans serif font at least size 20, such as Arial or Verdana.

 10. Consider the machinability of the material

-Stainless steel has 10 times lower machinability than aluminum and will take at least twice as much time to machine.
-Different steel grades have different machinability.
-For example, 304 stainless steel has a machinability index of 45 percent, while 303 stainless steel (an alloy with very similar chemical composition) has an index of 78 percent, making it easier to machine.
+Stainless steel generally has lower machinability than aluminum in CNC machining and often takes at least twice as long to machine.
+Machinability varies by grade.
+For example, 304 stainless steel has a machinability index around 45%, while 303 stainless steel, with similar composition, is about 78% and machines more easily.

-POM (Derlin) is the easiest plastic to machine, while ABS comes in a close second.
+POM (Delrin) is the easiest plastic to machine, with ABS a close second.
 PEEK and nylon 6 are common engineering plastics that are more difficult to machine.

 To minimize cost:

-• When possible, choose a material with higher machinability, especially for larger production runs.
+• When possible, select a material with higher machinability, especially for larger production runs.

 11. Consider the price of the bulk material